What are Federal Interstate Crimes?

 Mail fraud under 18 U.S.C.
 341 or wire fraud under 18 U.S.C.
 343 occurs when somebody uses the postal mail service or wire communication to commit fraud and typically involves some deception.

-Wire fraud is any fraudulent electronic communication activity.
-This statute provides punishment for any person that devises a scheme to defraud or obtain money or property using pretenses by transmitting wire communication in interstate commerce.
+Wire fraud is any fraudulent activity involving electronic communication.
+This statute provides punishment for any person who devises a scheme to defraud or to obtain money or property by means of pretenses, or who transmits a wire communication in interstate commerce.

-The main element of the crime of wire fraud is a fraudulent scheme and using interstate electronic communications to execute it or attempt the illegal scheme.
+The main elements of the crime of wire fraud are a fraudulent scheme and the use of interstate electronic communications to execute it or to attempt it.

 Human trafficking under 18 U.S.C.
-1581 – 1597 is a serious crime involving transporting people across international borders for labor services, usually involving sexual-related activity through coercion, force, or fraud.
+1581 – 1597 is a serious crime involving transporting people across international borders for labor services, usually involving sexually related activity through coercion, force, or fraud.
 In other words, human trafficking is typically a form of sex trafficking.

 The federal government passed the Trafficking Victims Protection Act (TVPA) to help protect people from trafficking by imposing severe penalties for anyone convicted.

 Victims usually are forced to engage in prostitution to pay an alleged debt from crossing the border, and drug cartels are highly active in sex trafficking.
-The victims are generally underage girls coerced to work in a brothel.
+The victims are generally underage girls coerced into working in a brothel.

 Drug trafficking under 21 U.S.C.
 841 typically involves taking illegal drugs across state or international borders.
 In addition, this federal statute covers illegally making, distributing, importing, or exporting controlled substances.